CuriousBeing1508/curiousbeing1508.github.io/content/_index.md

     img = "rachna.jpeg"
     resume = "resume.pdf"
     cv = "cv.pdf"
-    quote = "I love to learn and keep doing and solve some of the improtant problems, that's why I am in research!"
+    quote = "I love to learn and keep doing and solve some of the important problems, that's why I am in research!"
 +++

 I am a PhD student at the [REALISE Lab-Concordia University](https://realiselab.github.io/teamInfo/rachna).